rcos/rcos-handbook/docs/grading/contributions.md

 be included in your repository in appropriate directories and should also be reflected in well structured status updates.
-If you are having problems deciding how to contribute, please see your mentor, a coordinator or a faculty advisor for help and suggestions.
+If you are having problems deciding how to contribute, please see your mentor, a Coordinator or a Faculty Advisor for help and suggestions.
 Failure to do so will impact your grade.**

 ### What consitutes contributions?
 - quality code commits